gaogaotiantian/viztracer/README.md

 However, you can generate json file as well, which complies to the chrome trace event format.
 You can load the json file on [perfetto](https://ui.perfetto.dev/), which will replace the deprecated trace viewer in the future.
 Or you can use [chrome://tracing](chrome://tracing/) to load the file.

-At the moment, perfetto does not support locally stand alone HTML file generation and it has some bugs, so I'm not able to switch completely to it.
-The good news is that once you load the perfetto page, you can use it even when you are offline.

 **When you are dealing with big traces, a stand alone HTML file might be very large and hard to load.
 You should try to dump a compressed ```filename.json.gz``` file and load it via [chrome://tracing/](chrome://tracing/) or [perfetto](https://ui.perfetto.dev/)**

 ### Trace Filter